 An important part of the difficulties of the European Union comes from the diversity of languages and linguistic separation between the rulers.

-It costs a lot for others countries to impose English lessons to each child.
+It costs a lot for others countries to impose English lessons on each child.
 Taking into account the multiplier effect of certain components of this sum, as well as the return on funds that English-speaking countries can invest elsewhere, this total is 17 to 18 billion euros per year.

 “Of course there is widespread teaching of English throughout Europe, but the results of that investment of time and money are poor, in my view.
 I´ve lost count of the number of times [people] have told me something like “I learn English since nione years” but are unable to direct me to the station!”